Aleayalag09/Smart-Greenhouses-P4IOT/Docker/README.md

-- To build an image:
+TO BUILD AN IMAGE:
 - docker build -t <image_name> /path/to/Dockerfile

-- Once the image is built run the container and bind the port to which the script inside the container is listening with a port of the host:
+ONCE THE IMAGE IS BUILT RUN THE CONTAINER AND BIND THE PORT TO WHICH THE SCRIPT INSIDE THE CONTAINER IS LISTENING WITH A PORT OF THE HOST:
 - docker run -p <host-port>:<container-port> --name <container_name> <image_name>

-- The rest services will be available on localhost, but at the <host-port> specified before
+THE REST SERVICES WILL BE AVAILABLE ON LOCALHOST, BUT AT THE <host-port> SPECIFIED BEFORE

-- In the scripts the endpoints exposed for the rest API remain: IP _localhost_ and PORT _8080_
+IN THE SCRIPTS THE ENDPOINTS EXPOSED FOR THE REST API REAMINS: IP "127.0.0.1", PORT "8080"

 BINDING PORT-SCRIPT